 Recently I got the chance to work through Vlad Mihalcea's High-Performance Java Persistence Video Course (Version: Mach 2) and in this blog post, I'll give you a review about this excellent course on tuning your data access layer based on Hibernate and JPA.

 When starting my career as a Java software developer I had the most headaches while fiddling with the relational data access of the application.
 Together with my project members/co-workers we were copy & pasting code snippets from Stack Overflow when running into a JPA/Hibernate issue in the early days.
-Besides the Object-relational impedance mismatch, we had to figure out how to use Hibernate as efficient as possible as most of the performance issues of enterprise applications come from the data access layer.
+Besides the Object-relational impedance mismatch, we had to figure out how to use Hibernate as efficiently as possible as most of the performance issues of enterprise applications come from the data access layer.

 After working through some basic Hibernate tutorials on YouTube and Udemy I've instantly bought Vlad Mihalcea's High-Performance Java Persistence book as he was in many cases my first address when running into a performance issue.
 This book alone is totally worth every cent as you'll get a full understanding of how the relational data access with JPA and Hibernate works plus tips for tuning your application.
 Today I'm still using his book as a reference guide and it should be part of the bookshelf of every serious Java developer.

 As I personally learn the most from video tutorials I took the time to work through his High-Performance Java Persistence Video Course (Version: Mach 2).
 I wanted to get a deeper understanding and improve my Hibernate performance tuning skills and as Vlad is also highly contributing to Hibernate, I think there can be no better coach for a framework or technology than one of the main committers.
-He knows the implementation behind and can advise you how to use the framework correctly.
+He knows the implementation behind and can advise you on how to use the framework correctly.

 The whole course is structured in nine video course modules with 35 videos and about 337 minutes in total.
 You'll learn about performance tuning for the following topics: